emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

 above, preserving DWARF inhibits some Binaryen optimizations.
 However DWARF has the advantage that it includes information about inlining, which can result in more accurate stack traces.

-Emscripten includes a tool called ``emsymbolizer`` that can map wasm code addresses to sources using several different kinds of debug info, including DWARF (in wasm object or linked files) and source maps for line/column info, and symbol maps (see :ref:`emcc-emit-symbol-map`), name sections and object file symbol tables for function names.

 Examples:

 .. code-block:: bash